 Eagle Creek Compression Packing Cubes: These are my new editions to my packing gear and I’m obsessed.
 Once you pack them full, you can zip then down further to compress the cubes.
 You have no idea how much stuff you can fit in these cubes, it’s amazing!

 Skyroam Mobile Hotspot Device: How did I travel without this before?
 This mini hotspot is portable and gives you access to wifi wherever you are, and works in 100+ countries.
 Skyroam saved my life during my recent road trip through New Zealand, allowing me access to my Google maps for navigation.
 The way it works: you can either rent or buy the hotspot device, and then you buy 24 hour day passes.
-This gives you unlimited wifi for 24 hours, no need to worry about using all your data!
-This is going to revolutionize travel, just wait and see! ♥
+This gives you unlimited wifi for 24 hours, no need to worry about using all your data. ♥

 DJI Mavic Pro Drone: I mean, who doesn’t want a drone?
 It’s the hottest new tech gadget for 2017!
 It’s not cheap, but it’s totally worth it.
 If you’re going to get a drone, this one is the best for transporting as its SUPER compact (the size of a water bottle basically) and pretty light.
 This fits in my backpack which I have outline below, along with ALL my other gadgets including the drone remote, camera, extra lenses, GoPro’s, tripod, and more!

-GoPro Hero 4 Session: I am a proud GoPro ambassador and obsessed with GoPro selfie pics if you didn’t notice!
-(I have recently upgrade to the 5, but this is the one I used in all my travel photos from 2016).
+GoPro Hero 11 Black: I am a proud GoPro ambassador and obsessed with GoPro selfie pics if you didn’t notice!
+The Gopro cameras are the best for action and underwater shots, and of course for taking those selfies when you’re traveling solo.
 It’s super small, compact, and easy to travel with.
 Plus it’s so much fun to use! 🙂

-These were both shot with my GoPro Hero 4 Session.
+These were both shot with my GoPro.
 Notice how GoPro’s signature fish-eye lens gets everything in?